hilbix/tino/howto/program.md

 > It is like Promises (AKA Futures) in JavaScript, where you only have a single
 > execution thread.
 But here, JavaScript is not as easy to embed as Python.
 >
-> Hence all those mighty programs as OpenCAD or QGIS run a Python interpreter below.
+> Hence all those mighty programs like OpenCAD or QGIS run a Python interpreter for a good reason.

 So if you use those higher level software, this is a good cause to learn Python.